Will-Manidis-Cascade/lunchbot/README.md

-# lunchbot
+# The Harvard Square Lunchbot

-The Harvard Square lunch bot
+Visit [the Lunchbot](https://bw.github.io/lunchbot) to see what might be tasty today.